-- 3.4 Since combination, the Authority has chosen not to apply any additional pay increases other than those agreed at a national level.
-From January 2010 there has been no pay increases at either a national or local level within the Authority. - 3.5 The other positions within the Senior Management Board are as follows and further details of their responsibilities can be found at Devon and Somerset Fire and Rescue Service Organisational Structure:
+3.4 Since combination, the Authority has chosen not to apply any additional pay increases other than those agreed at a national level to that of the Chief Fire Officer.
+From January 2010 there have been no pay increases for the Chief Fire Officer at either a national or local level within the Authority.
+3.5 The other positions within the Senior Management Board are as follows and further details of their responsibilities can be found at Devon and Somerset Fire and Rescue Service - Organisational Structure:

-Deputy Chief Fire Officer

-Assistant Chief Fire Officer - Service Delivery

-Assistant Chief Fire Officer - Service Delivery Support

-Director of Corporate Services

-Director of People and Organisational Development

-Treasurer and Director of Finance
+Deputy Chief Fire Officer Assistant Chief Fire Officer - Service Delivery Assistant Chief Fire Officer - Service Delivery Support Director of Corporate Services Director of People and Organisational Development Treasurer and Director of Finance

-- The Deputy Chief Fire Officer and Assistant Chief Fire Officer salaries have been set locally at 80% and 75% of the Chief Fire Officer salary which reflects the previously stated minimum salary level set by the National Joint Council.
+- 3.6 The Deputy Chief Fire Officer and Assistant Chief Fire Officer salaries have been set locally at 80% and 75% of the Chief Fire Officer salary which reflects the previously stated minimum salary level set by the National Joint Council.
 It should also be noted that uniformed Brigade Managers (Chief Fire Officer, Deputy Chief Fire Officer and Assistant Chief Fire Officer) also provide 'stand-by' hours outside of the normal working day within a Brigade Manager rota. - 3.7 The remaining 'non-uniformed' Board positions are within a grading structure 1 to 4 grades which have been determined by Job Evaluation.
 The salary levels for these grades are linked as a percentage to the Chief Fire Officer's salary.